Caring for the Wounded Heart

 When people hear God speak, wounded hearts are healed and disrupted lives are restored.

-The Canadian Bible Society is investing in training and resourcing people to establish Bible-based Trauma Healing Facilitators across Canada.
+The Canadian Bible Society (CBS) is investing in training and resourcing people to establish Bible-based trauma healing Facilitators across Canada.
 Pastors, volunteers, ministry staff, and lay leaders from churches across Canada will be equipped with this proven methodology and will help thousands of people In Canada find themselves freed from the distress, helplessness, and intense fear of trauma.

 Healing Through Scripture